-Before the scoping virtual visit
+Before the gap analysis visit

-The scoping team
+The gap analysis team

-QAA appoints a scoping team of two - one QAA Officer and one assessor - to carry out the scoping.
+QAA appoints a gap analysis team of two, including one QAA Officer and one assessor to carry out the gap analysis.

-The QAA Officer will coordinate the scoping process and act as the primary point of contact with your institution.
+The QAA Officer will coordinate the gap analysis process and act as the primary point of contact with your institution.
 Your institution will be told who the QAA Officer is and how to contact them.
 Your institution is welcome to get in contact to ask questions.
-The QAA Officer is responsible for the logistics of the scoping stage including liaising with your institution, confirming the programmes for the scoping visit, keeping a record of all discussions, preparing and editing the report, as well as acting as an assessor.
-Further details about the role of the QAA Officer can be found in Appendix 4.
+The QAA Officer is responsible for the logistics of the gap analysis stage including liaising with your institution, confirming the programmes for the gap analysis visit, keeping a record of all discussions, preparing and editing the report, as well as acting as an assessor.
+Further details about the role of the QAA Officer can be found in Appendix 3.

-QAA will indicate the membership of the scoping team to your institution.
-Your institution will be informed which institutions or organisations the members of the scoping team work for and whether they have declared any other interests (such as membership of a governing body of another provider).
-QAA will ask your institution to indicate any actual or potential conflicts of interest that the scoping team might have with your institution and may adjust the team membership in light of that information.
+QAA will indicate the membership of the gap analysis team to your institution.
+Your institution will be informed which institutions or organisations the members of the gap analysis team work for and whether they have declared any other interests (such as membership of a governing body of another provider).
+QAA will ask your institution to indicate any actual or potential conflicts of interest that the gap analysis team might have with your institution and may adjust team membership in light of that information.